andrejcremoznik/WordPressBP/README.md

 If you're going to build custom plugins put them in `web/app/plugins` and prefix the folder name with you project's namespace as used in the setup script.
 This way they won't be ignored by `.gitignore` otherwise you'll have to modify that file.

 Use **composer** to pull in 3rd-party plugins to your project from [WordPres Packagist](http://wpackagist.org/).

+## Introducing new developers to your project

+Before you get your team to co-develop your project, you will want to set up a staging environment.
+When done:

+1. Have a look at the `sync.sh` script and set it up
+1. Make sure your team members have SSH access to staging
+2. Have them clone the code repository
+3. Everyone should set up a MySQL database
+4. Inside repo copy `.env.example` to `.env` and set it up with everyone's database settings
+5. Run the sync script to get the database

+So syncing the database only works downstream.
+Have some rules set up regarding configuration on staging and syncing.
+Make sure everyone sets up his changes on staging regularly and in small increments unless you figure out how to do migrations.
+Communicate changes to configurations to the entire team.
+Always keep everyone in the loop.

 ### Deploying with Grunt